St Peter’s CofE Academy

 Involving parents/carers and students in decision making is central to our approach and we do this through:

 - Parent evening events; these take place with subject teachers and the SENDCo.
 Following the Code of Practice the Academy completes student passports with a focus on assess, plan, do and review.
-Opportunities to review student passport targets will be arranged as and when necessary throughout the year, taking place at least three times annually.
+Opportunities to review student passport targets will be arranged as and when necessary throughout the year.

 - The Academy holds a SEND parent event annually where HLTA’s and LTA’s who work with students will be available, creating further opportunities for valuable discussions with staff, students and parents/carers.